zhiyangX/codenote-x/README.md

 ## How to use:

+1. Open your favourite terminal and change directory to where you want to save the note file.
-1. npx codenote-x serve mynotes.js
+2. npx codenote-x serve mynotes.js.